MECLabTUDA/Lifelong-nnUNet/documentation/evaluation.md

 In the following, the command line arguments are presented and further discussed providing some exemplary use cases.

 ### Command Line Arguments
-The exact same Command Line Arguments as presented in the [Multi-Head](multihead_training.md) Trainer apply for the EWC Trainer as well.
-The hyperparameter $\lambda$ for the EWC Loss can be set too using a Command Line Argument.
+The following Command Line Arguments can be set.

 | tag_name | description | required | choices | default |
 |:-:|-|:-:|:-:|:-:|